Washington Lloréns

-Washington Lloréns Lloréns (28 November 1899 – 21 June 1989) was a Puerto Rican writer, linguist, lexicographer, journalist and literary critic.
+Washington Carlos Lloréns Lloréns (28 November 1899 – 21 June 1989) was a Puerto Rican writer, linguist, lexicographer, journalist and literary critic.
 Trained as a pharmacist and chemist, he applied his knowledge of science to vocabulary and linguistics, for which he had a passion.
 As a lexicographer, one of his notable achievements was the inclusion of over 50 Puerto Rican words in the nineteenth edition of the Dictionary of the Royal Academy of the Spanish Language in 1970.

 Synopsis

 Lloréns was born on 28 November 1899, in Ponce, Puerto Rico.
 He studied in elementary school in Arroyo and high school in Guayama.
 He attended Temple University Preparatory School in Philadelphia, where he earned a degree in Pharmacy and Chemistry in 1925.
 He returned to Puerto Rico and became president of the Association of Chemists and the Puerto Rico Pharmacy Examining Board, director of the Revista Farmacéutica journal and co-editor of the Boletín del Colegio de Químicos.
-From 1943 through 1963, he worked for the federal government as a chemist in the Federal Laboratory of the Internal Revenue Service's Division of Alcohol and Tobacco Taxation, and then retired.
+From 1943 through 1963, he worked for the federal government as a chemist in the Federal Laboratory of the Internal Revenue Service Division of Alcohol and Tobacco Taxation, and then retired.